 Images, such as photos taken by our digital cameras in class, will be a much higher resolution like 300 to 600 DPI.
-Photoshop is a raster based program and keeps track of various peices of information about all of the dots (pixels) in your image, such as hue, saturation, and lightness.
+Photoshop is a raster based program and keeps track of various pieces of information about all of the dots (pixels) in your image, such as hue, saturation, and lightness.
 You can imagine how quickly these files become huge with more and more pixels jammed into each inch as resolution increases!

 In the example above you can see the individual pixels that make up the larger image.
 All photoshop documents (PSD’s) are made up of such tiny squares.

-A vector based program like Macromedia Flash or Adobe Illustrator uses mathematical formulas to keep track of its files, saving lots of space and allowing each file to be re-sized from a six inch print to a wall sized image without any loss of a clean edge.
-In the image above, notice the edge of the letters, where the image is a vector file, there is no loss of image quality and the edge is perfectly clean and smooth, since the image is not made up of pixels.
+A vector based program like Macromedia Flash or Adobe Illustrator uses mathematical formulas to keep track of its files, saving lots of space and allowing each file to be re-sized from a six-inch print to a wall-sized image without any loss of a clean edge.
+In the image above, notice the edge of the letters, where the image is a vector file, there is no loss of image quality and the edge is perfectly clean and smooth since the image is not made up of pixels.

-His the quick key S to select the Clone stamp Tool, and play around w/ it until you feel comfortable with it, then fix the tear in any old photograph.
+His the quick key S to select the Clone Stamp Tool, and play around w/ it until you feel comfortable with it, then fix the tear in any old photograph.